getesper/invisi3d/README.md

 ### Dataset Setup

 To train the depth completion network from a fine-tuned ZoeDepth model, we need to generate some data first.
-First, we predict depth for [NYU Depth v2](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html) with [Marigold](https://github.com/prs-eth/Marigold).
-Second, we use Marigold again to predict the depth for [Places365](http://places2.csail.mit.edu/) (original).
-Third, we use the depth maps for Places365 to generate inpainting masks.
+First, predict depth for [NYU Depth v2](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html) with [Marigold](https://github.com/prs-eth/Marigold).
+Second, use Marigold again to predict the depth for [Places365](http://places2.csail.mit.edu/) (original).
+Third, use the depth maps for Places365 to generate inpainting masks.

 Places365 can be used as-is.
 For NYU Depth v2, please follow the instructions [here](https://github.com/cleinc/bts/tree/master/pytorch#nyu-depvh-v2) to obtain the `sync` folder.
 We also need the official splits for NYU Depth v2, which can be extracted with the script `extract_official_train_test_set_from_mat.py` provided [here](https://github.com/wl-zhao/VPD/blob/main/depth/extract_official_train_test_set_from_mat.py):